 This truck is the outcome of some ideas and desires.
-Read on if You want to know which they are.
+Read on if you want to know about them.

 I really wanted to figure out how to build these wings, flaps or whatever they're called.

 It was important to me to build it in minifig scale.
 The result was this dump truck.

 I hope I did it right.
 (Notice the grille tiles without groove on the roof.
-It's gonna be hard getting those of.)
+It's gonna be hard getting those off.)

 I also wanted to build a green truck.
 The lack of green tiles and cheeses resulted in this ugly front.

 I really wish I had a 1x2 tile to replace this jumper (the one with a silver round plate).
 And some cheeses would fit nice on those uncovered studs.
 Also I wish the roof was studless.
 So many wishes and so little green pieces...